AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 1. Click **[!UICONTROL Add icon]** and enter your **image URL**, **[!UICONTROL Link URI]** and choose your **[!UICONTROL Link type]**.

-    Ensure that you include a minimum of three images and a maximum of five images.
+    Ensure that you include a minimum of three icons and a maximum of five icons.

     ![](assets/rich_push_icon_3.png)